ShivSuresh1/Digital-Synthesis-in-PD-and-Strudel/README.md

 Digital Synthesis Solo Performance project, developed using Pure Data PD and Strudel REPL.
+This project was developed as a part of COMP4350 Sound and Music Computing at the Australian National University